vekatze/neut/book/src/static-memory-management.md

 }
 ```

-This translation ensures that each variable occurs exactly once (ignoring the arguments to `COPY`), which underpins memory management in Neut.
+Ignoring the arguments to `COPY`, this translation ensures that each variable occurs linearly (i.e. exactly once).
+This forms the basis of memory management in Neut.

 If you're interested in how Neut implements this translation, see [How to Execute Types](./how-to-execute-types.md).